recyclarr/recyclarr/wiki/Docker.md

   run `docker compose down` or `docker compose stop`.
 Internally, this runs Recyclarr using [tini](https://github.com/krallin/tini).
 Please visit that repo to understand the benefits in detail, if you're interested.
+- Stuff under `environment` is documented in the Environment section below.

 ## Tags